 Especially in the times of COVID-19, when everyone is requested to wear a mask and to stick to social distancing, I expected more cashless options.
 I could only watch with a shake of the head at stall owners exchanging cash and handing over the bread for the champignons with the same hand.
 It will take more than hygiene to get our older generations to scan their e-wallets and to finally stop dishonest retailers from reaching into the open cash register for the purpose of tax evasion.

 So, have you got a payment experience that tops our checkout free one?
 Or you have had an even more nightmarish one than being unbale to purchase at all?

-Follow us on LinkedIn for more industry news.
+Tell us about it on LinkedIn, and follow us for more industry news.